myue2020/swarming-synching/README.md

 #### Challenges

-Applying complex parallelization stragies to code heavily featuring external libraries like *odeint*.
+Applying complex parallelization strategies to code heavily featuring external libraries like *odeint*.

 The complexity of our Barnes-Hut tree structure did not lend itself to simple MPI communication schemes.
 However, we have proposed a potential Barnes-Hut MPI solution for the next iteration of design.